Mostar Gymnasium: Yugoslav period

+The Bosnian war and the post-war era

 The gymnasium was considerably damaged due to shelling during the Bosnian War, particularly so during the Croat–Bosniak War, being located at the front line.
 Following the war, classes for Bosnian Croat students were held on a single floor of the ruined building, with Bosniak students returning in 2004.
 Renovation of the gymnasium started the same year and was completed in 2009.

 Present

-Gimnazija Mostar presently operates under two separate secondary school curricula and in two completely mutually intelligible language varieties, Bosnian and Croatian, with sports and a few classes combined.
+The Mostar Gymnasium presently operates under two separate secondary school curricula and in two completely mutually intelligible language varieties, Bosnian and Croatian, with sports and a few classes combined.
 Though it was originally intended to fully integrate subjects or at least the science ones (Biology, Chemistry, Information Technology, Mathematics and Physics), the idea of unification was fiercely opposed by local politicians, especially Croat officials who felt that their national identity was being threatened.
 Nevertheless, integration has been achieved to a certain extent in what has been called a "rare social experiment".
 Students themselves mostly welcomed the desegregation.

 Located in the very centre of the town, next to the former front line which has divided the town into two spheres since the war, it is one of the first schools in post-war Bosnia and Herzegovina in which the integration of students from different ethnic groups was implemented, and the only such school in Mostar.